FAQ and Jargon Buster

 Parents’ Evenings are held twice a year.
 The first are in the autumn and the second in the spring.

 You can do one of a number of things.
 1) Call in to the school office and make an appointment.
 2) Email school FAO Mrs Delor on: firstname.lastname@example.org or 3) Write a letter.
 Our Headteacher, Catherine Delor, is always happy to meet with you.

 When can my child learn a musical instrument?

 We have a number of peripatetic music teachers who provide instrument tuition during the school week.
 Times, costs and starting ages vary.
 Many children start learning an instrument in Year 1, a few when they are in Reception and some start when they are older.
-Please speak to Ms. Davies in the school office for more information.
+Please speak to a member of staff in the school office for more information.